kashmir54/kashmir54.github.io/_ctfs/L3akCTF2024/index.md

 Let's get to the fun part 😉

 We can grab some information from previous sources.
-From instagram post:
+From [Martini Craft's latest instagram post](https://www.instagram.com/p/C7Pis2vviRS/?img_index=1) we extract the following clue:

 _I absolutely love Atwood's Pizza!
 I had the Lazy Cat specialty pizza with my CTF team and it was delicious!
 I took my school's Gold Route bus to get here from campus, although I usually take a different bus route to get from my apartment to campus.